Internships

 The LCLS has a well-established, paid 10-week summer internship program for undergraduate and graduate students looking for internship opportunities.
 The primary goal of the program is to provide interns with a stimulating, real-world research experience.

 Alan Fry is a Senior Staff Scientist and the founder of the LCLS Internship Program in 2011.
 For him, there is not a one-size-fits-all internship that will meet the goals of the internship program.
 Technical projects are matched to the interests and skills of each intern, as well as to the programmatic needs of the facility.
 Each intern is partnered with a mentor, typically a staff scientist or engineer, who directs the internship project during the summer.
-Multiple start and end dates are available in the program to accommodate a large diversity of students' schedules.

 “The LCLS Summer Internship program is an opportunity for students to be a part of the visionary science and engineering at a national laboratory and to interact with scientists, engineers and professionals at SLAC working in many different areas,” says Fry.